 This is the comprehensive kit of equipment for the Ewincher2The first thing that struck my wife and I as we opened the packaging was the small size and weight of the machine.
 It is only 5 lbs., and 11” inches long with the same turning circle as a normal winch handle, so it doesn't interfere with anything in our cockpit.

-To operate the Ewincher you first press the lever under the battery that powers the machine and also locks the drive pinion into the winch.
+To operate the Ewincher after placing it in a winch, you first press the lever under the battery that powers the machine, and locks the drive pinion into the winch.
 Rotation speed is controlled by pressing a button on the vertical handle and is proportional, the harder you press the faster it turns.
 It took a bit of getting used to when I first used it because if too much power was applied the handle was pulled out of my grip.
 Rotation can be reversed by simply pressing another button on the handle, that brings in the lower gearing for a two-speed winch.

 The Ewincher will spin a winch at up to 100 rpm, that is much faster than anyone can continuously turn a winch by hand.
 Most fixed electric winches don't have proportional control and it is very easy to overload a line and damage something if you're not careful.
 I once pulled the clew out of a sail using one.